 For those into water sports, the wind blows with some extra strength on a few islands, so the weather proves ideal to go windsurfing, kitesurfing, or trying your skills at more extreme activities sports.

-Islands in the North Aegean, including Lemnos and Ikaria are popular destinations for surfing camps, as well as Euboea (Evia) and Rhodes.
+Islands in the North Aegean, including Lemnos and Ikaria, are popular destinations for surfing camps and Euboea (Evia) and Rhodes.

 Both the mainland and the islands host spectacular lakes where you’ll be able to explore the local fauna at its best.
-The country is home to over 190 Important Bird Areas with species including eagles, hawks, and native vultures.
+The country is home to over 190 Important Bird Areas, including eagles, hawks, and native vultures.

-In virtually every island there are festivals devoted to special varieties of fruit, vegetables, cheese, wine, pies or other baked delicacies during September.
+There are festivals devoted to select varieties of fruit, vegetables, cheese, wine, pies, or other baked delicacies during September on virtually every island.